 Can You Start Plants from Tomato Slices?

-Tomato slice propagation is a new one on me, but really, there are seeds in there, so why not?
+Tomato slice propagation is a new one to me, but really, there are seeds in there, so why not?
 Of course, there is one thing to keep in mind: your tomatoes might be sterile.
 So you might get plants by planting tomato slices, but they may never beget fruit.

 Still, if you have a couple of tomatoes that are going south, instead of throwing them out, a little experiment in tomato slice propagation should be order.

 Water the pot of slicing tomatoes and keep it moist.
 The seeds should begin to germinate within 7-14 days.
 You will end up with upwards of 30-50 tomato seedlings.
-Select the strongest ones and transplant in another pot in groups of four.
+Select the strongest ones and transplant them to another pot in groups of four.
 After the four have grown a bit, select the 1 or 2 strongest and allow them to grow.